riosengineer/Bicepify/bicep-examples/dependencies/README.md

 For explicit dependencies, we can use the `dependsOn` property to describe explicitly which resources we want this deployment to depend on.

-In the case above, I don't want my Front Door deployment to start before the App service and App Plan have been deployed first, as I need them to exist for my origin backend.
+In the case above, I don't want my Front Door deployment to start before the App service and App Plan have been deployed first, as I need them to exist for my origin backend in Front Door.

 ## Deployment 🚀